Airline: Beginnings

-The Dutch airline KLM made its first flight in 1920, and is the oldest continuously operating airline in the world.
+The Dutch airline KLM made its first flight in 1920, and is the oldest airline still using the original name.
 Established by aviator Albert Plesman, it was immediately awarded a "Royal" predicate from Queen Wilhelmina.
-Its first flight was from Croydon Airport, London to Amsterdam, using a leased Aircraft Transport and Travel DH-16, and carrying two British journalists and a number of newspapers.
+Its first flight was from Croydon Airport, London to Amsterdam, using a leased DH-16 from Aircraft Transport and Travel, carrying two British journalists and a number of newspapers.
 In 1921, KLM started scheduled services.

 In Finland, the charter establishing Aero O/Y (now Finnair) was signed in the city of Helsinki on 12 September 1923.
 Junkers F.13 D-335 became the first aircraft of the company, when Aero took delivery of it on 14 March 1924.
 The first flight was between Helsinki and Tallinn, capital of Estonia, and it took place on 20 March 1924, one week later.

 In the Soviet Union, the Chief Administration of the Civil Air Fleet was established in 1921.
 One of its first acts was to help found Deutsch-Russische Luftverkehrs A.G.
 (Deruluft), a German-Russian joint venture to provide air transport from Russia to the West.
 Domestic air service began around the same time, when Dobrolyot started operations on 15 July 1923 between Moscow and Nizhni Novgorod.
 Since 1932 all operations had been carried under the name Aeroflot.

 Early European airlines tended to favor comfort – the passenger cabins were often spacious with luxurious interiors – over speed and efficiency.
 The relatively basic navigational capabilities of pilots at the time also meant that delays due to the weather were commonplace.